Umuzi-org/ACN-syllabus/content/topics/solo-learn/python/intro-to-python/1-getting-started-with-python-project/_index.md

 ## Instructions for the reviewer

-Please check if the learner submitted a link that works.
+- Please ensure that the learner submitted a link to their Solo Learn Profile.
+- Please ensure that the Introduction to Python course is "In Progress".